 Density, distribution function, quantile function and random generation for

-the Unit Inverse Gaussian distribution mean
+the Unit Inverse Gaussian distribution mean and scale.

 Usage